This article was first featured in Forbes.

 Developing an employment brand strategy is a critical element of your growth plan, and ideally, it should mirror the approach you're using to attract and retain customers.
 Understand the characteristics that you seek in your workforce, and create an ideal employee persona.
 Then build a campaign to attract, retain and engage employees.

 Retention communications are a crucial part of this strategy.
-Consistent and regular internal communications help keep everyone engaged and on the same page about where the company and their career is heading.
+Consistent and regular internal communications help keep everyone engaged and on the same page about where the company and their career are heading.

 Unify Your Marketing And Sales Teams